 McCleland’s successor – Rev W.H.
 Fowle: 1854 – 1858

-Francis’ successor to the vacant chaplaincy was the Rev. William Henry Fowle B.A. of Trinity College Oxford.
-Mr Fowle was a man of very decided Church views and of outspoken boldness in denouncing wrong-doing.
+Francis’s successor to the vacant chaplaincy was the Rev. William Henry Fowle B.A. of Trinity College, Oxford.
+Mr. Fowle was a man of very decided Church views and of outspoken boldness in denouncing wrong-doing.
 Moreover, he was an able preacher and a ready controversialist.
-It was during his tenure from 1853 to 1858 that in 1856 St Mary’s Vestry pioneered the Diocesan Grammar School.
+It was during his tenure from 1854 to 1858 that in 1856 St Mary’s Vestry pioneered the Diocesan Grammar School.
 It was already in existence but was held in a temporary building which was becoming inadequate for its intended purpose.
 The foundation stone for a permanent building was laid about Easter 1856, the site having been acquired in exchange for another on the hill.

 At this time, St. Mary’s Church was only able to hold 330 persons.
 In October 1855, plans and estimates for the enlargement of St. Mary’s were presented.
-From some reason, probably due to lack of funds, this scheme was placed in abeyance in April 1856.
+From some reason, probably again due to lack of funds, this scheme was placed in abeyance in April 1856.
 As the seating capacity of 300 was inadequate for the growing congregation, in 1858 the church was enlarged.

 Rev. Edward Pickering: 1858 – 1874